DroidKaigi/conference-app-2019/README.md

 # Contributing

-We are always welcome your contribution!
-See [CONTRIBUTING.md](CONTRIBUTING.md)
+We welcome any and all contributions!
+See CONTRIBUTING.md for more information

 ## Requirements

-- Android Studio 3.2.1 and more.
+- Android Studio 3.2.1 and higher.
 - Android Studio Kotlin Plugin 1.3.11-release-Studio<AS version>

 **Check out following status.**
 `Preference` > `Languages & Frameworks` > `Kotlin Updates`

-Older Kotlin plugin may cause a build failure.
+Older versions of the Kotlin plugin may cause build failures.
 If you still have a trouble after upgrading the plugin, please try using AndroidStudio 3.3 or 3.4 instead.

 # Development Environment